terramate-io/terramate/docs/sharing-data.md

 * **stack-a** = ../..
 * **stack-b** = ../..

+## terramate.stack.id (string)

+The ID of the stack as defined on the stack configuration.
+If the stack doesn't have a ID defined on its configuration this metadata will be undefined (no default value provided).

+Please consider [stack configuration](stack.md) to see how you can define the stack ID.

 ## terramate.stack.name (string)

 The name of the stack as defined on the stack configuration.